Intel iAPX 432: Development

 Intel's 432 project started in 1976, a year after the 8-bit Intel 8080 was completed and a year before their 16-bit 8086 project began.
 The 432 project was initially named the 8800, as their next step beyond the existing Intel 8008 and 8080 microprocessors.
 This became a very big step.
 The instruction sets of these 8-bit processors were not very well fitted for typical Algol-like compiled languages.
 However, the major problem was their small native addressing ranges, just 16 KB for 8008 and 64 KB for 8080, far too small for many complex software systems without using some kind of bank switching, memory segmentation, or similar mechanism (which was built into the 8086, a few years later on).
 Intel now aimed to build a sophisticated complete system in a few LSI chips, that was functionally equal to or better than the best 32-bit minicomputers and mainframes requiring entire cabinets of older chips.
 This system would support multiprocessors, modular expansion, fault tolerance, advanced operating systems, advanced programming languages, very large applications, ultra reliability, and ultra security.
 Its architecture would address the needs of Intel's customers for a decade.

-The iAPX 432 development team was managed by Bill Lattin, with Justin Rattner as the lead engineer (although one source states that Fred Pollack was the lead engineer).
-(Rattner would later become CTO of Intel.)
+The iAPX 432 development team was managed by Bill Lattin, with Justin Rattner (who would later become CTO of Intel) as the lead engineer (although one source states that Fred Pollack was the lead engineer).
 Initially the team worked from Santa Clara, but in March 1977 Lattin and his team of 17 engineers moved to Intel's new site in Portland.
-Pollack later specialized in superscalarity and became the lead architect of the i686 chip Intel Pentium Pro.
+Pollack later specialized in superscalarity and became the lead architect of the Intel Pentium Pro.

 It soon became clear that it would take several years and many engineers to design all this.
 And it would similarly take several years of further progress in Moore's Law, before improved chip manufacturing could fit all this into a few dense chips.
 Meanwhile, Intel urgently needed a simpler interim product to meet the immediate competition from Motorola, Zilog, and National Semiconductor.
 So Intel began a rushed project to design the 8086 as a low-risk incremental evolution from the 8080, using a separate design team.
 The mass-market 8086 shipped in 1978.